 From family vacations to romantic honeymoons, Niagara Falls has been a classic North American destination for decades.
-What began as a breathtaking view has grown into much more; a tourism oasis, naturalist’s dream, and thrill-seeker’s paradise.
-If you’re deciding between which Niagara Falls side is better to visit or stay in, here’s a breakdown of the things to do while visiting Niagara Falls in New York, versus Niagara Falls in Canada.
+What began as a breathtaking view has grown into much more; a tourism oasis, a naturalist’s dream, and a thrill-seeker’s paradise.
+If you’re deciding between which Niagara Falls side is better to visit or stay in, here’s a breakdown of the things to do while visiting Niagara Falls in New York versus Niagara Falls in Canada.

 Visiting Niagara Falls in New York (American Side)

-Niagara Falls USA sits in Western Upstate New York.
+Niagara Falls, USA, sits in Western Upstate New York.
 Just 20 miles from the popular city of Buffalo, N.Y.
-Here, you’ll see Niagara Falls from the top looking down, or to the side (see the photos above).
+Here, you’ll see Niagara Falls from the top, looking down, or to the side (see the photos above).
 Spend a little extra cash, and get a little more up close and personal in Niagara Falls State Park on a paid excursion such as a boat cruise.
 Overall, this side of the falls is relatively quieter and seems to attract less tourism.
 Thus, the American Niagara Falls in New York connects more with nature than the Canadian side.

 Niagara Falls Things to Do on the New York Side (USA)

 When visiting Niagara Falls (USA), you must visit Niagara Falls State Park.
 Prospect Point Park and Goat Island together make up this State Park.
 You can view the falls from these locations; or, pay to take an elevator down to the bottom of Bridal Veil Falls on the Cave of the Winds excursion.
 Once at the bottom, peer off a lookout deck and view the Falls from below; then, board the Maid of the Mist boat ride.

 1) Maid of the Mist Boat Ride from NY